 There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.
-Here is a list of the Quality Improvement Organizations in each state we serve.
-For Idaho, the Quality Improvement Organization is called Acentra Health.
+Here is a list of the Quality Improvement Organizations in each state we serve:

+- For Oregon, the Quality Improvement Organization is called Acentra Health. - For Washington, the Quality Improvement Organization is called Acentra Health.